 Track campaign results

-After sending your campaign, monitor which inactive contacts have re-engaged:
+After sending your campaign, monitor which inactive contacts have re-engaged:- Check your campaign analytics to see who opened or clicked the re-engagement content

 - Create a new segment of “Recently Re-engaged” contacts